lamberta/devkit-doc/examples/guide/event/pubsub/readme.md

 is passed from the publish call.

 ~~~
-            .subscribeOnce("Clicked", this._subscribeView3, "onClick", "Red was clicked, someValue: ");
+            .subscribe("Clicked", this._subscribeView3, "onClick", "Red was clicked, someValue: ");
     };

     this.launchUI = function () {};